FSeidinger/axon-cdi-support/README.md

 This is a small library to use Axon 3.x inside a (JEE) CDI container

-## CDI Paremeter resolving
+## CDI Parameter resolving

 Axon has a builtin DI (dependency injection) concept for command handlers called parameter resolving.
 Parameter resolving takes place before your command handler is called.
 For each parameter following the command message payload, Axon tries to resolve the actual value and injects it into the method call.
 For a deeper explanation see the axon documentation for command handlers:

 [Axon documentation on command handlers](https://docs.axonframework.org/v/3.0/part2/command-model.html#handling-commands-in-an-aggregate)

-To use the Axon parameter resolving in a CDI environment you can use the `CdiParameterResolverFactory`.
+To use the Axon parameter resolving in a CDI environment you have add the `CdiParameterResolverFactory` to the configuration.

 Let's take an example.
-Given is the following command hanlder:
+Given a standard command handler:

 ```Java
 public class MyCommandHandler {